Instant branching and merging are the most lethal of Git’s killer features.

 We actually encountered merging long ago.
 The pull command in fact fetches commits and then merges them into your current branch.
 If you have no local changes, then the merge is a fast forward, a degenerate case akin to fetching the latest version in a centralized version control system.
 But if you do have local changes, Git will automatically merge, and report any conflicts.

-to?
-A commit could have multiple parents, so which one do we
+could have multiple parents, so which one do we follow?

 It turns out this notation chooses the first parent every time.
 This is desirable because the current branch becomes the first parent during a merge; frequently you’re only concerned with the changes you made in the current branch, as opposed to changes merged in from other branches.